4Players/odin-unreal-fmod-adapter/README.md

 ## Guide

-You can find a guide on how to integrate the `UOdinFmodAdapterComponent` in your Unreal Project in our [Developer Documentation](https://docs.4players.io/voice/unreal/guides/odin-fmod-adapter-unreal#usage).
+Following is a guide on how to integrate the Plugin in your Unreal Engine project.
+Alternatively you can look it up in our [Developer Documentation](https://docs.4players.io/voice/unreal/guides/odin-fmod-adapter-unreal#usage).

 ## Getting Started